 - 3-4 containers of gel food coloring

-To glaze the cookies, hold onto the edge of a cookie and dip the top surface into the glaze, being sure all of the top surface touches the glaze.
+To glaze the cookies, hold onto the edges of a cookie and dip the top surface into the glaze, being sure all of the top touches the glaze.
 Pull cookie straight up and out of the glaze.
-Allow excess glaze to drip back into the bowl for about 15-20 seconds.
+Allow excess glaze to drip back into the bowl for about 15-20 seconds. (see pictures above in post).

 Makes 10-12 cookies, depending on the size of your cookie cutter.